 The Canadian Encyclopedia picks up the yarn: “Cohen became a member of the Chinese National League and acted as its English-language secretary in Alberta.
 He represented Chinese interests to all levels of government, attempting, among other things, to combat the growing anti-Asian sentiment.”

 World War I came as Moishe had entered a period of financial embarrassment, so he decided to enlist.
 Joe Spier writes (San Diego Jewish World) that, “Cohen’s army service was distinguished by contracting gonorrhea in England and nine months of front line service in France.”

 In 1922, his tough-guy persona got him a job as one of Sun Yat-sen’s bodyguards in China.
 He was grazed by a bullet in an assassination attempt on Dr. Sun.
-As a result, he concluded that the one gun that served him well at the card table was not enough on the new assignment so he carried two.
-Hence, the nickname that he carried with pride throughout his life.
+As a result, he concluded that the one gun that served him well at the card table was not enough on the new assignment, so he carried two.
+Hence, the nickname that he carried with pride throughout the rest of his life.